ONLINE HELP

 3. The window is added to the project, for all configurations.

-To associate the element to a single platform, simply expand "Configurations" in the save window and choose the desired platform:
+To associate the element to a single platform, simply expand "Configurations" in the save window and choose the desired platform.

-Creating controls
+Creating the controls

 2. Select the items of the "Product" data file displayed in the pane (except for the "ProductID" item).